-The Learning Assistance Center offers both In-Person and Online Tutoring for all undergraduate UC students at our office in 2441 French Hall West.
+The Learning Assistance Center offers tutoring for UC students at our office in 2441 French Hall West.
 Sessions are one-on-one with a subject-specific tutor to answer your questions.
 Our dedicated tutors participate in ongoing training to equip them with strategies to support extended classroom learning.
 Tutoring is free of charge, and students may register using the link to the right.

-The LAC offers tutoring in more than 400 courses including subjects such as math, science, languages, business, and writing.
+The LAC offers tutoring in more than 300 undergraduate courses including subjects such as math, science, languages, business, and writing.
 If you notice your desired course is not offered, please let us know.

 Distance Learning students or those enrolled in online courses are encouraged to visit our Learning Resources.
 This page provides valuable resources for academic success, ideal for students who cannot access our campus-based services.
 Make sure to check out our new installments of Math Minute for video tutorials in math courses.
 New videos are added regularly.